 - Naj Tunich - Guatemala, Petén.
 Unusual Maya archaeological monument in a cave, extremely rich with artefacts.
 Buildings inside the cave, the only known masonry tombs of elite inside a cave known to science, petroglyphs, inscriptions.

 - Talgua Caves (The Cave of the Glowing Skulls) – Honduras, Olancho.
 Important burial cave of culture which developed on the border of early Maya realm.
-Bones have been deposited here circa 1000 – 900 BC and since then often have been covered and cemented to the ground with glittering crystals of calcite.
+Bones have been deposited here around 1000 – 900 BC and since then often have been covered and cemented to the ground with glittering crystals of calcite.
 Found 23 burials, most of them have more than one person.
 Found also more than 20 ceramic vessels.
 Near the caves have been found traces of important settlement.

 Other archaeological monuments

 - Cancuén palace - Guatemala, Petén.
 Ruins of the largest Maya palace, located in Cancuén - once important city.
-Palace was constructed circa 770 AD, initially some 200 rooms in a complex with area of 23,000 m² was found but now it is considered that it was much larger.
+Palace was constructed around 770 AD, initially some 200 rooms in a complex with area of 23,000 m² was found but now it is considered that it was much larger.

 - Diquis Valley Spheres and Spheres on Isla del Caño - Costa Rica, Puntarenas.
 Very unusual monument - perfectly round stone (granite) spheres, some up to 16 tons heavy.
 This is an ancient monument, although exact timing and culture are unknown.
 Many spheres in Isla del Caño are still in their original place - some are located in an ancient cemetery of Boruca people.
 Spheres have been found also in some remote parts of Osa Peninsula.